ArthurSpirling/JustDoOLS/explainer/explainer.md

-# Why Simple Models Almost Always Work Best: A Non-Technical Explainer
+# Why Simple Models Almost Always Work Best: Non-Technical Explainer

 Our paper has some technical elements, though the underlying ideas are straightforward.
 Here we give a non-technical account of our claims and our evidence for those claims.
 The intended audience is one of social scientists who are potentially unfamiliar with recent developments in machine learning---especially "deep learning".
 Below each section you will find a "too long, didn't read" summary.